OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-15.md

 ## Romans 15:33

-May the God of peace be with you all.
+So now may the God of peace be with you all.
 Amen.